Bachelor of Engineering Science (Infrastructure Management)

 Previous experience through TAFE or work?

 Already hold a Diploma through TAFE or experience through work?
-Then fast track your degree with the credit you’ve already earned.
+Then fast track your degree with recognition of prior learning.

 Why Infrastructure Management?

 With USQ’s Bachelor of Engineering Science, you have the opportunity to build upon the experience you have had working in the trade industry or begin study in the area of Infrastructure Management and start off your career in construction.
 Combine engineering construction and management and study areas from law and finance to construction technology and engineering, with the ability to complete your course within three years and become a successful Engineering Technologist.

 With focus upon the study of management skills, construction technology, problem solving, law, health and safety, finance, engineering sciences and the principles and practice of modern construction project management; you will be prepared to work as a Building and Construction Manager or Construction Technologist in construction and consulting engineering through the areas of including local and other Government authorities, councils and roads and transport.